-During the Year, the Group did not redeem any debt securities (the Prior Year: redemption of approximately RMB3.4 million).
-As at 31 December 2023, the debt securities were predominantly denominated in USD with weighted average tenor of less than 1 year.
+During the Year, the relevant issuer redeemed approximately USD1.2 million (equivalent to approximately RMB8.6 million) (the Prior Year: nil) of debt securities held by the Group.
+As at 31 December 2024, the debt security held by the Group was predominantly denominated in USD and it was mature for redemption.
 Debt securities investments are closely monitored by a designated team with the help of an international leading bank.
 The debt securities were classified as financial assets at FVTOCI.
-These debt securities were considered to be of low credit risk and the expected credit loss was minimal.
-As at 31 December 2023, none of the debt securities, both individually and in aggregate, held by the Group equaled or exceeded 5% of the Group's total assets.
-As at 31 December 2023, the Group had the debt securities of approximately RMB8.9 million (2022: RMB11.3 million).
+As at 31 December 2024, none of the debt securities, both individually and in aggregate, held by the Group equalled or exceeded 5% of the Group's total assets.
+As at 31 December 2024, the fair value of the debt security held by the Group was approximately USD0.07 million (equivalent to approximately RMB0.5 million) (the Prior Year: HK\$9.7 million (equivalent to approximately RMB8.9 million)).
+The debt security investment was immaterial to the Group and the expected credit loss was minimal.

-During the Year, the Group did not make any investment (the Prior Year: investment of approximately RMB24.5 million) in any listed equity securities, while approximately RMB13.5 million (the Prior year: RMB7.6 million) worth of equity securities were disposed.
-As at 31 December 2023, the Group did not hold any listed equity securities.
+During the Year, the Group did not make any investment (the Prior Year: nil) in any listed equity securities, and no disposal of equity securities were made (the Prior Year: RMB13.5 million).
+As at 31 December 2024, the Group did not hold any listed equity securities.

-During the Year, the Group's listed equity securities investments and debt securities have recorded a loss in fair value of approximately RMB1.5 million (the Prior Year: RMB1.6 million) and approximately RMB2.8 million (the Prior Year: RMB1.9 million), respectively, which were presented as "Fair value changes of financial assets at fair value through profit or loss" and "Fair value changes of financial assets (debt instruments) at fair value through other comprehensive income" in the consolidated statement of comprehensive income, respectively.
+During the Year, the Group's investment in debt securities recorded a gain in fair value of approximately RMB0.01 million (the Prior Year: RMB2.8 million loss in fair value), which was presented as "Fair value change of financial assets (debt instruments) at fair value through other comprehensive income" in the consolidated statement of comprehensive income.